Your regular update from the SRC.

 We are greatly saddened by the news of the devastating earthquake in Turkey and Syria.
 Our thoughts are with all of those affected and those working tirelessly in the rescue operations.
 On Thursday 16th February at 6pm there will be a vigil held in the Cloisters to commemorate the lives lost and impacted, we invite all students to join us there.

 For any students affected, please reach out through the University’s support page.
 If you are facing financial hardship as a result of the earthquake you can apply for additional support from the University’s Discretionary or Hardship Funds.
 If you think your studies will be impacted by this, e.g. require an extension to any submission deadlines, we would encourage you to contact the Advice Centre : https://www.glasgowunisrc.org/advice/

 At the request of the GU Turkish Society, we would like to direct students to an appeal for help run by the Association of Turkish Alumni and Students in Scotland.
 Learn more here and on society’s social media channels.

 UCU Strike Action

-If you would like to submit a complaint to the University with regards to the strike action taking place, the SRC Advice Centre have some advice on the University's Complaints procedure here, or you may reach out to?the SRC Advice Centre?for assistance with submitting your complaint.
+If you would like to submit a complaint to the University with regards to the strike action taking place, the Advice Centre have some advice on the University's Complaints procedure here, or you may reach out to them for assistance with submitting your complaint.